Originally posted 7/30/2014

 From here on in, Hillary shall be referred to as “The HRC,” because she has made herself into oh so much more than a demure upper-class first name.
 She is an administrator of empire, one of The Power Elite, and she deserves a moniker befitting that role.

-The first segment of the show was essentially a comedy bit, a send up of the will-she-or-won’t-she-run game the corporate media constantly play ad nauseam, ad absurdum, ad infinitum, but it really just served to continue the whole time-wasting, mind-numbing enterprise.
-Stewart could have had a number of justifications for using the majority of the first segment for this joke: He was buttering her up, making her comfortable before lowering the boom, he’s just a comedian doing his job on a comedy show, he’s actually parodying the press spending so much time on the question by spending too much time on the question, etc. The list could run on for a long time.
-Suffice it to say, Stewart has been consistently politically ignorant, naïve, and has lobbed innumerable softballs at politicians for years, so this wasn’t shocking behavior, but to give credit where credit is due, he eventually managed to ask some substantive questions (though most of them were not aired.
+The first segment of the show was essentially a cringe-worthy comedy bit, a send up of the will-she-or-won’t-she-run game the corporate media constantly play Ad infinitum, Ad absurdum, Ad nauseam, but it really just served to continue the whole time-wasting, mind-numbing enterprise.
+Stewart could have had a number of justifications for using the majority of the first segment for this joke.
+For example: he was buttering her up, making her comfortable before lowering the boom, or, he’s just a comedian doing his job on a comedy show and he’s actually parodying the press spending so much time on the question by spending too much time on the question, etc… the list could run on for a long time.
+Suffice it to say, Stewart has been consistently politically ignorant, naïve, and has lobbed innumerable softballs at politicians for years, so this wasn’t shocking behavior.
+But to give credit where credit is due, he eventually managed to ask some substantive questions (though most of them were not aired.
 They only appeared on the the web extras).

-After the first bit, he called out The HRC right away for “pivoting” to an income inequality talking point while she was answering a question about her recent “dead broke” comment.
-He said it to prove she was running, but he still pointed it out.
-In her attempt to show her sincerity, she continued the inequality discussion, to which Stewart asked this reasonable question: “So, in your mind then, are you suggesting that that [a chance to succeed] no longer exists for people, or that there is something abjectly wrong with government – or the system – that we need to reform?”
+After the first “bit,” he called out The HRC right away for “pivoting” to an income inequality talking point while she was supposed to be answering a question about her recent “dead broke” comment.
+First she tried to diminish the lie, and then tried to change the subject, essentially saying she cares about kids not believing in the american dream anymore.
+You know, the dream she has significantly helped to crush through the neoliberalism she and bill embraced and implemented.
+Admittedly, Jon scores a point here by using the will-she-or-won’t-she-run shtick to point out her slick attempt to not answer his question was truly presidential.
+She doubles down to make sure she doesn’t have to be confronted with her lie about formerly being dead broke by continuing with the inequality discussion, to which Stewart asked this reasonable question: “So, in your mind then, are you suggesting that that [a chance to succeed] no longer exists for people, or that there is something abjectly wrong with government – or the system – that we need to reform?”

 She answers, “Both…and that we have to change our political and economic system to make that a reality again.”
 It’s significant that she admits it outright and admits our so-called representatives essentially only represent “special interests” and the people they deem to be their constituents, even if those constituents are not their actual voters… This is of course taking a page from Elizabeth Warren, and even the tea party, hell, let’s throw in John Edwards for that matter.
 I’ll leave it to you to decide who sees inequality as a great talking point and who would (and could) do anything about the actual problem.
-You have to go back quite a ways to find people who actually did something.
+Do I think any of the aforementioned people would actually do anything?
+Hell no. You have to go back quite a ways to find people who actually did something.
 You can go back to the progressives who fought the robber barons if you want (but The HRC sure isn’t).

 Click here to see The HRC vote to invade Iraq.